-Matthew K. Howe – Cathedral City Director of Bands
+Matthew K. Howe – Cathedral City High School Director of Bands

-Matthew Howe is the Director of Bands at Cathedral City High School.
-He is also an adjunct instructor of Percussion Studies at College of the Desert in Palm Desert, CA. When not teaching, Mr. Howe also plays music professionally with several orchestras and jazz groups throughout Southern California.
-Mr. Howe received his Bachelor of Arts degree in Drum Set Performance from Berklee College of Music (’95) in Boston, where he graduated cum laude.
+Matthew Howe is the Director of Bands at Cathedral City High School, a position he has held since 2014.
+He is also an adjunct instructor of Percussion Studies at College of the Desert in Palm Desert, CA .
+When not teaching, Mr. Howe also plays music professionally with several orchestras and jazz groups throughout Southern California.
+Mr. Howe received his Bachelor of Arts degree in Professional Music from Berklee College of Music (’95) in Boston, where he graduated cum laude.
 He earned his Masters of Music Education from Boston University (’12), where he also graduated with honors.
-He is a member of The Southern California Band and Orchestra Association (SCSBOA), the California Band Directors Association (CBDA), the Percussive Arts Society (PAS), WASBE, WBA, and NAFME.
-He currently resides in Palm Desert, CA with his wife and 2 daughters.
+He is a member of The Southern California Band and Orchestra Association (SCSBOA), the California Band Directors Association (CBDA), the Percussive Arts Society (PAS), World Association for Symphonic Bands and Ensembles (WASBE), The Western Band Association (WBA), and The National Association for Music Education (NAfME).
+He currently resides in Palm Desert, CA with his wife and daughters.

 Abel Santos – Horn/Low Brass Instruction